 And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise (Deuteronomy 6:6-7).

-Each stage is a window of time that flexes depending on the child, parents, and situations that reveal how a child matures through each stage.
-For example, some children will be independent long before their twenty-second birthday.
-Others will live with their parents long after their twenty-second birthday.
+Each stage is a window of time that flexes depending on the child, parents, and situations.
+The stage is the context for the child to mature, revealing to the parents how to respond to each child uniquely.
+For example, some children will be independent long before their twenty-second birthday, while others will live with their parents long after their twenty-second birthday.
 The stages are suggestive, not binary.

 As the child migrates from the dependent stage, the parent works at redrawing the lines by expanding the responsibilities for what the child should be doing and what the parent should be doing.
-This “redrawing-expansion process” continues throughout the child’s life.
-The objective is always to be moving responsibilities away from the parents and to the child.
+This redrawing-expansion process continues throughout the child’s life.
+The objective is always to move responsibilities away from the parents and to the child.
 Like a time-released capsule, the parent is incrementally releasing the child into God’s world to live under His authority.

 This final stage is releasing your child into God’s world as an individual under His authority.
 There is no perfect release age; each child and situation are different.
 The independent years do not mean parents stop parenting, but their roles in the child’s life dramatically change.